Choi Si-won: Impact and influence

 In 2008, Choi and his fellow Super Junior-M members appeared on Chinese postage stamps, becoming the first South Korean artists to do so.
 The stamps were sold at a charity event to raise funds for victims of an earthquake which happened in China earlier that year.

 In 2013, Choi, along with Psy, became the first K-pop stars to attend the Met Gala.
 In October 2015, he became the first Korean to reach 5 million Twitter followers.
 In 2016, Choi was listed in Forbes magazine's "30 Under 30 Asia."
 He was described as "one of South Korea's most sought-after singers and actors."

 A wax figure of Choi was unveiled at Madame Tussauds in Hong Kong on November 19, 2015.

 Personal life

+Beliefs

 Choi is a devout Protestant Christian, and has said he would like to become a missionary.
 He frequently posts Bible quotes on his Twitter and Weibo accounts.
 He has also collaborated with the Christian singing group 3rd Wave Music along with other K-pop artists.

+Military service

 Choi enlisted as a conscripted policeman on November 19, 2015.
 He was discharged from mandatory military service on August 18, 2017.